TRD Lift Kit & 5th Gen 4Runner Suspension Systems

 #3 – Rebuildable Coilovers & Shocks (Rebuildable Suspension Lift)

-- Do you plan on serious desert racing?
+- Do you plan on off-roading often?

 If yes, consider some rebuildable CO’s (Coilovers)